-- 27. The College may reduce the prescribed period of study as indicated below: - Postgraduate Certificate: • - o for part-time continuous students by up to 4 months. - o for part-time intermittent by up to 8 months. - Postgraduate Diploma: - o for part-time continuous students by up to 8 months. - o for part-time intermittent students by up to 16 months. - Postgraduate Masters: - o for part-time continuous students by up to 12 months. - o for part-time intermittent students by up to 24 months. - MPhil: • - Members of the University staff and students holding a MPhil research appointment under the auspices of the University may be registered for a minimum period of 24 months part-time. - Members of staff of Associated Institutions who can devote the whole 0 of their period of study to research and who have regular and adequate involvement in the work of the University School may also be registered for a minimum period of 24 months part-time. - For full-time students the College may reduce the prescribed period by up to two months.
+- 28. The College may reduce the prescribed period of study as indicated below: - Postgraduate Certificate: - o for part-time continuous students by up to 4 months. - o for part-time intermittent by up to 8 months. - Postgraduate Diploma: - o for part-time continuous students by up to 8 months. - o for part-time intermittent students by up to 16 months. - Postgraduate Masters: - o for part-time continuous students by up to 12 months. - o for part-time intermittent students by up to 24 months. - MPhil: - Members of the University staff and students holding a MPhil research appointment under the auspices of the University may be registered for a minimum period of 24 months part-time. - Members of staff of Associated Institutions who can devote the whole of their period of study to research and who have regular and adequate involvement in the work of the University School may also be registered for a minimum period of 24 months part-time. - o For full-time students the College may reduce the prescribed period by up to two months.
 The College may reduce the prescribed period by up to 24 months for part-time students.
-Reductions to the prescribed period are not available to those members of staff who are registered for the minimum period of 24 months. - Doctorate: - o Members of the University staff and students holding a PhD research appointment under the auspices of the University may be registered for a minimum period of 36 months part-time. - Members of staff of Associated Institutions who can devote the whole of their period of study to research and who have regular and adequate involvement in the work of the University School may also be registered for a minimum period of 36 months part-time.
+Reductions to the prescribed period are not available to those members of staff who are registered for the minimum period of 24 months.